Position: Vice-Provost (Research), Victoria University of Wellington, previously University of Auckland.

 Some researchers working in the nature of science field have identified scientific habits of mind.
 One of these is open-mindedness, allowing the researcher to be receptive to new ideas.
 Margaret has found that, by applying an open-minded approach to her research work, new ideas, solutions and insights often emerge.

-To view video and learn more about Margaret's work, go to this article on the Royal Society Te Apārangi website: 2015 Pickering Medal: Reducing emissions from aluminum production.
+To view video and learn more about Professor Hyland's work, go to this article on the Royal Society Te Apārangi website: 2015 Pickering Medal: Reducing emissions from aluminum production.

 This article was updated in 2018.